oracle/weblogic-kubernetes-operator/docs-source/content/userguide/introduction/architecture.md

 ```
 $ docker login
-$ docker pull oracle/weblogic-kubernetes-operator:2.6.0
+$ docker pull oracle/weblogic-kubernetes-operator:3.0.0
 ```

 For more details on acquiring the operator image and prerequisites for installing the operator, consult the [Quick Start guide]({{< relref "/quickstart/_index.md" >}}).

 The operator registers a Kubernetes custom resource definition called `domain.weblogic.oracle` (shortname `domain`, plural `domains`).
-More details about the domain resource type defined by this CRD, including its schema, are available [here]({{< relref "/userguide/managing-domains/domain-resource.md" >}}).
+More details about the Domain type defined by this CRD, including its schema, are available [here]({{< relref "/userguide/managing-domains/domain-resource.md" >}}).

 The diagram below shows the general layout of high-level components, including optional components, in a Kubernetes cluster that is hosting WebLogic domains and the operator: